ashn-dot-dev/site/src/blog/2025-08-03-vscode-disable-shell-integration.md

 product opts me into something I was unaware of.
 If I hadn't stumbled upon that `bash: -: command not found` error message, then I probably would not have known that this shell integration was even happening.
-Microsoft's choice of default IDE settings are arguably not worth getting upset over, but this happened to hit at just the right time for me to get maximally grumpy to the point where I needed to rant!
+Microsoft's choice of default IDE settings is arguably not worth getting upset over, but this happened to hit at just the right time for me to get maximally grumpy to the point where I needed to rant!